SWeMayur/CAGD-Algorithms-Implementation/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [Center For Computational Technologies (CCTech)]((https://www.cctech.co.in/)).
 Feel free to use, modify, and distribute the code as per the terms of the license.